 In general, when examining general ophthalmology patients, the physician should avoid touching the ocular adnexa as much as possible.
 In order to facilitate examination of the patient's eye without hand-eye contact, the 12-inch non-sterile cotton swabs available in every room may be used to elevate the lid.
 When the physician must touch the lids in order to flip the lid or perform indirect ophthalmoscopy, routine hand washing between patients is required.
 When a patient with a possible contagious infection such as a bacterial or viral conjunctivitis is examined, the CDC recommends hand washing for at least 30 seconds in order to remove residual viral particles from the hands.
 In addition, the room should be cleaned with a 3:1 solution of household bleach in order to remove any residual viral material.
 This is VERY IMPORTANT because the spread of extremely contagious viral infections to epidemic proportions may start with the ophthalmologist.
 In addition, care must be taken when using a tonometer tip on any patient with a known infection.
-Tonometer tips should be routinely cleaned between patient examinations simply by rubbing the surface with an alcohol pad.
-These are available in every examination room.
+Tonometer tips should be routinely cleaned between patient examination room.
 If there is reason to suspect that a patient has epidemic keratoconjunctivitis, the tonometer tip should be soaked in a 3:1 solution of bleach following the examination.